|Amazon may become world wide lightning-rod for discontent|

 Margaret Hodge, chair of the public accounts committee, said that UK shoppers should boycott Amazon over the level of tax it is paying.
 Amazon’s tax bill will infuriate its UK rivals, such as John Lewis, Home Retail Group, and Dixons, who are shelling out hundreds of millions of pounds on business rates for their property as well as corporation tax.
 The bottom-line is that sooner or later more and more people will realize the damage exploiters like Amazon unleash upon their communities.
 Also, I expect at some point investors will begin to reflect in the company's stock price that it make no profit.
 This may happen just about the time new competitors begin to cheaply and easily replicate the most profitable parts of Amazon, by doing this they can cherry pick much of its future potential.
 Amazon will not be the first big company to get its comeuppance.

 With its history of little or no profit, the disruption Amazon is causing has drawn the ire of people across the world.
 This is not about trying to tamp down efficiency or set back the process of economic creative destruction that replaces uncompetitive institutions.
 It is a call that we recognize balance, sustainability. and a warning of the danger government subsidies coupled with unfair tax policies is bringing about.
-It is ironic and borders on hypocrisy, that so many of those who have criticized and boycotted Wal-Mart over the years have become staunch Amazon customers.
-While I concede the company may offer good prices and service I for one refuse to feed a beast that will, in the end, do me harm.
+It is ironic and borders on hypocrisy, that so many of those who have criticized and boycotted Wal-Mart over the years for similar reasons have become staunch Amazon customers.
+I for one refuse to feed a beast that will, in the end, do me harm.